GE B30-7

 The GE B30-7 is a diesel-electric locomotive model produced by GE from 1977 to 1983 as part of their Dash 7 Series, featuring a 16 cylinder engine producing 3,000 horsepower.
-A total of 399 units were produced, including 120 cabless B30-7A(B) units.
+A total of 399 units were produced, including 120 cabless B30-7A units.
+The B30-7AB/A(B) is an unofficial model.
 The B30-7 was GE's successor to the U30B.

 Design and production history

 The B30-7 was designed from the B23-7, and was nearly identical in appearance.
 However, the B30-7 featured 3,000 horsepower, compared to the B23-7's 2,300 horsepower.
 Almost all were built with FB2 trucks.

 GE produced several variants of the B30-7.
 These were developed from an experimental modification of the B23-7's 12-cylinder engine in June 1980 to uprate it to 3,000 horsepower.
-By using the 12 cylinder prime mover instead of the 16 cylinder version, railroads saved money on fuel and maintenance, and most subsequent B30-7s incorporated a 12 cylinder engine.
+By using the 12 cylinder prime mover instead of the 16 cylinder version, railroads saved money on fuel and maintenance, and most subsequent B30-7s incorporated a 12-cylinder engine.
 Variants using this engine were the B30-7A, B30-7A1 and the cabless B30-7A.
 The B30-7A without a cab is unofficially known as the B30-7A(B) to distinguish it from the version with a cab.

 B30-7As were built only for the Missouri Pacific Railroad and are externally identical to the 16-cylinder version B30-7.
 B30-7A1s, which featured a high short hood, were built only for the Southern Railway.

 Cabless B30-7A(B)s were built only for the Burlington Northern Railroad.

 Operational history

 Shortline railroad Providence and Worcester Railroad acquired five ex-BN B30-7A(B) cabless units, reclassified as B30-7AB units, numbered #3004-3008, in 2001.
 National Railway Equipment acquired these locomotives in 2015.
 Most of the remaining B30-7A(B)s were retired in 1999.

-In early 2017, Chesapeake and Ohio unit 8272 was repainted by CSX into its original Chessie System livery and donated to the Lake Shore Railway Museum.
+Current Operators

+As of April 2024, two B30-7 or B30-7As remain in remote control master unit service on the Union Pacific Railroad (out of the original 55 that were converted).
+As of the same time, multiple units also remain on the Minnesota Commercial Railway and West Tennessee Railroad, while the Natchez Railway was attempting to sell theirs.